Dumbbell Drag Curl: Benefit, Variations and Muscle Worked

 Cable Drag Curl

-1. Set up for the cable drag curl by attaching a straight bar to the low pulley cable machine.
+1. Set up the cable drag curl by attaching a straight bar to the low pulley cable machine.

 3. Grab the bar with a double underhand (supinated) grip, with your hands slightly wider than shoulder-width apart.

-4. Bring your elbows and shoulders back slightly as you curl the bar upwards.
-It should feel like you are “dragging” the dumbbell up to your body.
+4. As you curl the bar upwards, bring your elbows and shoulders back.
+It should feel like you are โ€œdraggingโ€ the dumbbell up to your body.

 5. Squeeze your biceps hard at the top and slowly return to the starting position.